cypherpunk-academy/2064/en/054_2064_Where is the LBI.md

 You know where I am right now.
 How am I supposed to do anything?
 Drugs, no computers, prussic acid in the stomach...
-It's getting rather boring for me now."
+It's getting rather dull for me now."

 Lasse: "Yes, it will be like Tim.
 He once spent two whole match days in a psychiatric ward, in a mini-room without a window, in a straitjacket.